Search results for

 Tinder

 Are you trying to find a date?
 You better hurry, because Tinder is known for quickly killing your battery!
 And it makes sense.
-Tinder’s experience depends highly on location, so the application constantly tracks your whereabouts to match you with people in your vicinity.
+Tinder’s experience depends highly on location, so the application constantly tracks your whereabouts to match you with people within your vicinity.
 It’s also a photo and animation-heavy app.
 And because it’s so addictive to swipe left and right for long periods, the screen will eat up your battery, too.

 Amazon apps